Hello, and Welcome to all Undergraduate and Graduate Students!

 Dr. Maria W. Provost, Assistant Director

-Dr. Stephen Locke, Professor and Associate Chair of Mathematical Sciences, FAU, and SEICCGTC Organizing Committee
+Dr. Stephen Locke, Professor of Mathematical Sciences, FAU, and SEICCGTC Organizing Committee

 We invite you to look around our website and see all that we have to offer young mathematicians like yourself!
 We encourage you to participate by bringing your research and making a presentation.
 As a student, You are invited to submit an abstract for one of our contributed paper sessions, and you may also choose to submit that paper for our "Best Student Paper" competition.
 Either way, you can submit the full paper for consideration for publication in Springer PROMS.